douglashill/KeyboardKit/README.md

 ### Swift Package Manager

-Add KeyboadKit to an existing Xcode project as a package dependency:
+Add KeyboardKit to an existing Xcode project as a package dependency:

 1. From the File menu, select Swift Packages › Add Package Dependency…
 2. Enter "https://github.com/douglashill/KeyboardKit" into the package repository URL text field